Become a WOC Nurse

 The Wound, Ostomy, and Continence Nursing Certification Board (WOCNCB)* provides a national certifying examination designed for entry level into the field for graduates of accredited educational programs.
 Graduates of an accredited WOC nursing full scope or specialty program are eligible to become Board Certified by taking the (WOCNCB) Examination(s).

-The WOCN Society and WOCNCB are two separate and distinct entities that work collaboratively to support wound, ostomy and continence nursing practice.
+The WOCN Society and WOCNCB are two separate and distinct entities.
 Each organization has its own unique mission and goals and is governed by a separate Board of Directors.
+If you have questions regarding your certification, contact the WOCNCB at firstname.lastname@example.org.
+If you have questions about your WOCN membership, contact WOCN at email@example.com.
 For more information and to download the certification exam application form, please visit the WOCNCB’s website or call the WOCNCB National Office at (888) 496-2622.